Faculty & Staff

 -

 Monica Mohnot (b.1982, India) is an artist, a teacher, and a mother who lives and works in Bee Caves, Texas.
 Her paintings frequently depict abstract bodily forms, simplified landscapes, and idiosyncratic patterns.
 Monica received her MFA in Studio Arts from The School of the Art Institute of Chicago in 2023 and her BFA in Studio Art from Texas State University in 2019.
 She has shown her work throughout Texas, as well as nationally.
 Monica is a member of the Austin-based ICOSA Collective.
-You can view her work on her website.
+You can see her work on her website.

 -